TheEngineRoom-UniGe/OWLOOP/README.md

 - [ ] reasoning for data/object range domain not supported in this version: document it.
 - [ ] check compliance copyright with dependencies
 - [ ] simplify use of data and object property for descriptor's users
+- [ ] Create table called 'Unexpected behaviour and their fix'
+- [ ] Modify in aMOR: check TODOs in the code